Azure/terraform-azurerm-avm-res-compute-diskencryptionset/examples/Automatic_Key_Rotation_Enabled/README.md

   features {}
 }

-# This allows us to randomize the region for the resource group.
-resource "random_integer" "region_index" {
-  max = length(module.regions.regions) - 1
-  min = 0
-}

 # This ensures we have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"
   version = "0.3.0"
 }
 # This is required for resource modules
 resource "azurerm_resource_group" "this" {
   location = "eastus"